 Initial corpora and benchmarks extracted information from specific parts of a paper text, such as abstracts \cite{gabor2018semeval,luan2018multi} or selected paragraphs \cite{augenstein2017semeval,d2020nlpcontributions,hou2021tdmsci}.
 However, scientific entities are spread through the whole paper body; thus neglecting any text fragments or tables will likely result in missing key information.
-This is specially true in tables that condense complex information and data on experimental results. \citet{jain2020scirex} first attempts to create a scientific IE benchmark at the document level and \citet{hou2019identification} first annotates entities in tables as well as image captions.
+This is especially true in tables that condense complex information and data on experimental results. \citet{jain2020scirex} first attempts to create a scientific IE benchmark at the document level and \citet{hou2019identification} first annotates entities in tables as well as image captions.
 Unfortunately, these benchmarks mostly focus on a single modality of paper content and coarser annotations due to the large gap between modalities, plus high processing and annotation costs.
 Text-only modality covers information presented in an unstructured and narrative way, whereas table-only modality for structured and concise information representation.
-Nonetheless, it is increasingly clear that information obtained from a single modality will inevitably miss critical information in a given paper, e.g., it is hard to extract experiment results and settings only from text or to extract utilized techniques and methods from tables.
-Combining modalities is thus critical end enables further scenarios like hybrid QA \cite{wu-etal-2023-tacr}.
-Additionally, current datasets are all relatively small in size and most of them only use partial text content fragments.
-To address the above-mentioned gaps in data availability, we create a new cross-modality, large-scale, and document-level benchmark dataset for SciIE.
-Still, annotating such a benchmark remains challenging because i) it requires domain expertise and considerable annotation effort to comprehensively label a sizeable benchmark, ii) it requires annotators to understand the domain and the whole paper to maintain annotation consistency across different modalities, and iii) annotations need to be fine-grained enough (and consistent across documents) to unlock relevant semantics.
+Nonetheless, it is increasingly clear that information obtained from a single modality will inevitably miss critical information in a given paper, e.g., it is hard to extract experiment results and settings only from text or to extract models and metrics from tables.
+Combining modalities is thus critical and enables further scenarios like hybrid QA \cite{wu-etal-2023-tacr}.
+However, it is non-trivial to directly extract entities from tables due to the lack of context information and the label imbalance issue.
+Leveraging entities consistently appearing in both text and tables can intuitively facilitate this process.
+To address the above-mentioned gaps in data availability, a new cross-modality and document-level benchmark dataset for SciIE is needed.